Since 2013, Bombas customers have helped donate over

 2015

-The first shipment of our specially-designed donation sock goes to an Ohio-based organization called Hannah’s Socks and with that, our Giving Partner network begins to grow.
+The first shipment of our thoughtfully-designed donation sock goes to an Ohio-based organization called Hannah’s Socks and with that, our Giving Partner Organization network begins to grow.

-Bombas and Giving Partners offering new clean clothing to those who need them
+Bombas and Giving Partner Organizations offering new clean clothing to those who need them

 We created a donation sock meant to better suit the needs of someone who might not have access to laundry or be able to put on a clean pair every day.